Kamui Shiro: Characterization and themes

-Kamui is introduced in X as an antisocial teenager who often becomes distant with his childhood friends Kotori and Fuma.
+Kamui is introduced in X as an antisocial person who often becomes distant with his childhood friends Kotori and Fuma.
 He is driven by the loss of his mother who taught his child about his importance in regards to the world's future.
 His given name implies the two possible natures he can give to the planet through his supernatural powers and hidden potential.
-Despite his mannerism, Kamui reveals his personality is a facade when Hinoto shows him the future death of Kotori as well as his relation with the end of the worl which heavily angers him.
+Despite his mannerism, Kamui reveals his personality is a facade when Hinoto shows him the future death of Kotori as well as his relation with the end of the world which heavily angers him.
 This later causes him to reflect on his actions and reveal his true self as he shows his real kind demeanor towards Kotori to protect her from Hinoto's vision.
-Following the death of his uncle, Kamui shows his true resolve in regards to the apocalypse; He is not interested in society or the planet's pollution but instead wants to his two childhood friends.
+Following the death of his aunt, Kamui shows his true resolve in regards to the apocalypse; He is not interested in society or the planet's pollution but instead wants to protect his two childhood friends.
 This causes the transformation of Fuma into the opposite Kamui who kills Kotori to bring despair to his former friend.

-Kotori's death causes a major impact into Kamui, but manages to recover thanks to one of the Dragons of Heavens Subaru Sumeragi who would become his mentor in the narrative.
-He accepts the path of the Dragons of Heavens as he expresses his love towards mankind.
+Kotori's death causes a major impact into Kamui, but manages to recover thanks to one of the Dragons of Heaven, Subaru Sumeragi, who would become his mentor in the narrative.
+He accepts the path of the Dragons of Heaven as he expresses his love towards mankind.
 From this point on, Kamui becomes more concerned about his role in the Armageddon due to the lives his enemies might take in the process but is powerless against the sadistic Fuma.
-His weakness is further explored as, unlike the other Dragons of Heavens, Kamui is unable to create a magical barrier need to protect areas around Tokyo to protect.
+His weakness is further explored as, unlike the other Dragons of Heaven, Kamui is unable to create a magical barrier need to protect areas around Tokyo to protect.